godotengine/godot-docs/classes/class_area2d.rst

 - void  **set_priority**  **(** :ref:`float<class_float>` priority  **)**

 Set the order in which the area is processed.
 Greater values mean the area gets processed first.
-This is useful for areas which have an space override different from AREA_SPACE_OVERRIDE_DISABLED or AREA_SPACE_OVERRIDE_COMBINE, as they replace values, and are thus order-dependent.
+This is useful for areas which have a space override different from AREA_SPACE_OVERRIDE_DISABLED or AREA_SPACE_OVERRIDE_COMBINE, as they replace values, and are thus order-dependent.

 Areas with the same priority value get evaluated in an unpredictable order, and should be differentiated if evaluation order is to be important.